CliffordEdewor/Snort-IDS-Threat-Detection/README.md

 ![Snort Alert Log 3](images/snort-alert-log-3.png)

 ## 📚 Use Case
-This project was developed and successfully defended as a final-year academic project under the supervision of the **Computer Science Department, Petroleum Training Institute (PTI), Nigeria**, demonstrating the deployment of Snort IDS for real-time intrusion detection and network threat mitigation.
+This implementation demonstrates the deployment of a Snort-based intrusion detection solution for real-time network monitoring, attack detection, and alert generation within a controlled virtualised environment.

 ## 📄 License
-This project is intended for educational demonstration, academic research, and portfolio presentation purposes.
+This repository is provided for cybersecurity learning, security monitoring demonstrations, and reference implementation purposes.